Adding a ventilation system to your home can keep indoor air from turning stagnant and balance humidity levels.

 - Stale smell.
 Mold or mildew blossoms when the humidity in your home is too high.

 - Hot or cold spots.
-This can be tied to air quality, especially if your HVAC system is having problems controlling temperature and humidity.
+This can be tied to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.

 - Nausea.
 This can be recoil from the chemicals or pollutants in your home.
-It can also be a indication of high carbon monoxide levels.
-Make sure that you have a working carbon monoxide detector in your home.
+It can also be a warning of high carbon monoxide levels.
+Check that you have a functional carbon monoxide detector in your home.